Matrix Bootstrap Approximation without Positivity Constraint: Introduction

 While bootstrap methods might appear promising for studying such large-$N$ Minkowski-type matrix models, the situation is unfortunately not so simple.
 As will be explained in detail in Section~\ref{sec:Bootstrap Approximation}, the positivity constraints that play a central role in bootstrap approaches break down in Minkowski-type matrix models, making it impossible to derive meaningful inequalities.

 In this work, we propose a numerical method for large-$N$ Minkowski-type matrix models.
 Unlike the existing matrix bootstrap approach, the present method does not use positivity at all.
 Instead, we employ the \textit{eigenvalue distribution} $\rho(\lambda)$, which is characteristic of large-$N$ matrix models, and impose self-consistency constraints between this distribution and the moments $w_n = \langle \operatorname{tr} \phi^n \rangle$.
 In this formulation, the constraints amount to requiring $| w_n - w_n^{(P)} | \simeq 0$.
-Since this quantity is evaluated in terms of its absolute value, numerical computations can be carried out without being affected by sign problems or by the breakdown of positivity.
+Since this quantity is evaluated in absolute value, the resulting numerical procedure is in principle free from the sign problem and from the breakdown of positivity.

+However, in Minkowski-type matrix models the weight $e^{iS}$ is complex, and therefore it is not yet fully understood what form the eigenvalue distribution $\rho(\lambda)$ should take, or even whether such an object exists.
+For this reason, in the present work we consider the simplest matrix model, namely the one-matrix model, and moreover adopt the nontrivial assumption that the \textit{resolvent} $R(z)$ has only a single cut.
+We then show that, at least as long as this assumption is valid, the numerical results reproduce the perturbative results with high accuracy.

 The structure of this paper is as follows.
 In Section~\ref{sec:Bootstrap Approximation}, where the method is introduced, we begin with a brief review of the Hermitian one-matrix model that will serve as a toy model in this work, and then discuss positivity, which forms the theoretical foundation of usual bootstrap approaches.
 In contrast to this, we introduce the eigenvalue distribution as one of the central concepts of the present study and explain how it can be approximated by polynomials.
 In Section~\ref{sec:Minkowski-type model}, we discuss how this method can be extended to Minkowski-type theories.
 Section~\ref{sec:Numerical Results} is devoted to concrete numerical calculations, where we demonstrate that known results for the one-matrix model are successfully reproduced in both the Euclidean and Minkowski cases.
 Finally, in Section~\ref{sec:Summary and Discussion}, we summarize the method and the numerical results, and present several perspectives on how the approach can be extended to more realistic models, such as the IKKT matrix model and the (twisted) Eguchi--Kawai model.
 Some technical but important calculations and facts related to the one-matrix model are collected in the Appendices.
+This includes analytical (and formal) results and discussions related to the Minkowski-type one-matrix model.